robinsalehjan/web-trendinghashtaggraph/README.md

 ![ScreenShot](https://github.com/robinsjdotcom/TrendingHashtagGraph/blob/master/Screenshot.png)

 # Blog posts
-[Periodic scheduling using a GenServer](https://medium.com/@robinsjdotcom/periodic-scheduling-using-a-genserver-33242b439bc4#.1d2ahei60) - This is often asked and pondered about from people just starting with Elixir.
-In the post I detail one caveat of doing so and how to avoid it, as well as a implementation for the better ways of doing so.
+[Periodic scheduling using a GenServer](https://medium.com/@robinsjdotcom/periodic-scheduling-using-a-genserver-33242b439bc4#.1d2ahei60) - Scheduling simple tasks without using Redis or some type of task queue, is often asked about from people just starting with Elixir.
+In this post I detail the proper way to schedule tasks using a GenServer, including how to schedule tasks using a GenServer.

-[Checklist for deploying umbrella applications to Heroku](https://medium.com/@robinsjdotcom/checklist-for-deploying-umbrella-applications-to-heroku-74a79e07e21f#.qspvspxt4) - While trying to deploy this umbrella application to Heroku, I often found inconsistent resources.
-Therefore I made this post for the proper configuration on how to do so.
+[Checklist for deploying umbrella applications to Heroku](https://medium.com/@robinsjdotcom/checklist-for-deploying-umbrella-applications-to-heroku-74a79e07e21f#.qspvspxt4) - While trying to deploy this umbrella application to Heroku, there was no resource for the proper way to do so.
+I made this post to detail how to deploy umbrella applications to Heroku.

 # Goals for this project